 At Maligne Lake I highly recommend taking a lake cruise out to Spirit Island with Brewster Canada.
 They are the only company that have a license to bring a motor boat that far out onto the lake.
 You can also kayak, if you have arms of steel.
 Spirit Island is the most photographed spot in the national parks and it’s easy to see why.
 We also spotted a rare bald eagle on the way back to shore.

 After a couple of days in Jasper National Park we ended out journey in Edmonton, determined to visit the parks again in winter.
+It was the best Canadian road trip we could have ever imagined.

 Without a doubt, no matter whom you are or where you’re from, the beauty of Jasper and Banff national parks will leave you speechless.
 Or, at the very least, will leave you with one seriously full SD card in your phone/camera.